Business owners talk about exporting

 Fluctuations in exchange rates can have a huge impact on Superfood Market's business.
 If Gemma doesn't stay on top of them, the company could make losses in certain countries unless its pricing is adapted accordingly in real time.
 'I have a widget that I can use to just add the new rate in and it instantly changes all our prices across every marketplace we operate in,' says Gemma.

 Working with us

 ‘We’ve always been very open with each other,’ says Mark.
-‘Barclays knows where we are, the trajectory we’re on.
-Only that way, they can support and recommend what’s best for us as a business.
+‘Barclays knows where we are, and the trajectory we’re on.
+That's what allows them to support and recommend what’s best for us as a business.
 Barclays is very much part of our future.
 By providing that flexibility when we move into a new market, to quickly support any banking requirements – that’s how we grow, together.’

 ‘Of our client base, 30-40% is now based overseas, and with Barclays’ and Department of International Trade's help, we’ve been growing in new business for the past 3 years,’ says Tanya.
 ‘Our international experience means we can confidently encourage our clients to be ambitious and think internationally.’

 ‘Barclays was very helpful, explained how I could do things differently, as well as where to go for specialist advice and funding,’ says David.
 ‘As our output has grown in volume, it’s become a major part of our business to follow international exchange rates on a daily basis, in order to secure the best rates, and the bank also taught us how to make safe international bank transfers online.